With things the way they are out in the world, it's OK not to be OK right now.

 With that in mind, and R U OK?
 Day taking place on Thursday 8 September, don't just perfunctorily ask your friends and family how they're doing, expecting the answer to be, "I'm fine."
 This year, use it as an opportunity to not just open up a real conversation, but to check in on your own mental health—no matter the actual date.

-One mistake people often to make is putting too much emphasis on simply asking the question.
-But it’s the follow through that’s really important, which is why we got a little help from Beyond Blue and R U OK to get a roadmap of what to say and how to go about starting a conversation with someone about their mental health.
+One mistake people often make is putting too much emphasis on simply asking the question.
+But it’s the follow-through that’s really important, which is why we got a little help from Beyond Blue and R U OK? to get a roadmap of how to go about starting a conversation with someone about their mental health.

 The Importance Of Asking ‘R U OK?’

 - Understand that the broader function of the R U OK conversation is to give you a snapshot of someone’s mental state, and to get people talking openly and honestly about their mental health.

 - If they don’t want to talk, or aren’t ready just yet, that’s totally fine.
 Asking lets them know that you’re willing to listen when they are.

 - R U OK is naturally a very personal enquiry, so take a beat to consider the nature of your relationship and whether you’re close enough to discuss mental health.

 - Timing is everything, so take care to pick your moment.
 ‘R U OK?’ can be asked at any time when you’re both comfortable and relaxed.

 Make it about you.
 One rule of thumb is to avoid starting a sentence with the words ‘You should…’, which can be really hard because a lot of us have an impulse to try and offer a solution.
 That urge to help is totally normal but remember that the conversation is about letting them express themselves and empowering them to address their mental health.